mithhu/react-phone-store-e-commerce/README.md

 > Desired phone can be stored into the cart

+> PayPal login

 ## What I learned

-> How paypal method works
+> How PayPal method works

 > How state works